abdullahpichoo/brownie-fund_me/README.md

 # Fund Me Solidity Contract using Brownie
  A solidity contract where users can fund an address and that address can withdraw those funds and it keeps a track of all the funders.

- This project is compiled and deployed using a python.
+ This project is compiled and deployed using python.
 A python frameworks based on web3.py called **Brownie** is used to deploy and test this contract.
  The contract is deployed to different networks to test its working.
 The networks I used include
  - Local Ganache Instance
  - Rinkeby Testnet